 The resources of the Women’s Center include a library, a comfortable meeting space, a regularly published calendar of events and staff members who help put students in touch with local and national resources.
 The Women’s Center provides information about women and gender on campus.

 Office of Finance and Treasury (Student Accounts)

 Bills.
-The Office of Finance and Treasury collects payments for student accounts, student loans and parent loans and issues bills according to prearranged payment plans.
-Princeton provides three options for paying the University bill (which includes the comprehensive fee, room, board, class dues, the Undergraduate Student Government/USG fee, the Student Health Plan and residential college fee, less financial aid): (1) the Semester Payment Plan, (2) the Monthly Payment Plan and (3) the Parent Loan Program.
+The Office of Finance and Treasury collects payment for student accounts, student loans and parent loans and issues bills according to prearranged payment plans.
+Princeton provides three options for paying the University bill: (1) the Semester Payment Plan, (2) the Monthly Payment Plan and (3) the Parent Loan Program.

 Billing notifications are sent electronically to students at their princeton.edu email address.
 There is a one-time enrollment requirement online.
 Students must enroll first and during enrollment can authorize others, such as parents/guardians, to enroll and receive an e-billing notification.
 Students are asked to visit the site to enroll and invite other parties.
 Prompt enrollment will ensure the timely distribution of the term bill and will help avoid late fees and other penalties associated with non-payment of the University bill.
 More information is available on the Office of Student Accounts website.

 A student who has an outstanding debt to the University may be subject to one or more of the following: (a) prohibited from course selection and/or course changes (b) placed on a leave of absence until all financial obligations are met (c) prohibited from enrolling or being readmitted to the University, (d) refused a transcript, (e) denied a diploma document at graduation.